What is an ETA

 The CPR can be enforced by the Trading Standards authority.
-There will be a huge cost of product recalls and fines to organisations that are found not to be complying with CPR.
-In severe cases Directors face imprisonment.
+There will be a huge cost of for product recalls and fines or imprisonment to organizations that are found not to be complying with CPR.

 Who does this affect?

-The main organisations this affects but not exclusively are:
+The main organizations this affects are (but not exclusive to):